 design crosses seven broad themes, we nurture a diverse range of partnerships with

 practice, and have approaching 50 staff engaged in urban design and urban

 design-related research and practice.

-This new Centre of Excellence will begin its work by focusing on the department of Civil, Environmental and Geomatic Engineering, (CEGE) and three schools from the The Bartlett; The Bartlett School of Architecture, The Bartlett School of Graduate Studies and the UCL Energy Institute.
+This new Centre of Excellence will begin its work by focusing on the department of Civil, Environmental and Geomatic Engineering, (CEGE) and three schools from the The Bartlett; The Bartlett School of Architecture and the UCL Energy Institute.

 Professor Chris Wise RDI FREng and UCL Engineering Professor of Design explains: "Our vision is for UCL’s Engineering and Built Environment faculties to work together to grow the world’s best technological thinkers and practitioners in sustainable building design.
 To achieve this ambitious goal from our Centre of Excellence, we must educate a new generation of technologically literate students who are up to the challenge.

 "They need to be contextually aware of the world around them and the buildings they live and work within, observing, responding, and interacting with their environment and understanding how to improve it."

 Find out more about Sustainable Building Design at The Bartlett and UCL Engineering.